DavidRandallPeters/UnrealEngine/UE4_015_3P-Platformer-A_Setup.md

 But you're judge, jury and executioner on this project, so right now, we'll do it as a means to start sketching out your level design.

+<br><br>

+### Switch view mode

+This level is empty - so we have no lights by which to see what we're doing.
+Placed Actors will pretty much be invisible.

+If you look in the top-right of the viewport, you'll see that we're currently in *Lit* mode - but this shit ain't lit.

 <br>

+- So, instead, choose **Unlit**

 -